 - A good quality blender is enough for the success of this recipe.
 Mix for a minute, then liquefy or puree it until silky smooth.
 If it doesn’t come together, add a touch of more lemon juice or agave or a splash of more coconut milk liquid as this liquid will help with the blending.

 - Taste and adjust the seasonings accordingly.
 If you have to add peanut butter, then blend them well in the blender until it is combined well.
-If you are flavoring with blueberry, strawberry or caramel, wait and top of the plain cheesecakes, this is optional though.
+If you are flavoring with blueberry or caramel, wait and swirl on top of the plain cheesecakes, this is optional though.

 - Divide the filling evenly among the muffin tins.
 Tap properly to remove any air bubbles and then cover it with plastic wrap and freeze until it is hard.
 This will take about 4-6 hours.